 Potatoes cooked in coals

 The quantities needed for the above recipes will depend on your group size and appetite, so we will leave that up to you.
 Keep an eye on our blog for more delicious recipes to come, including desserts and camp oven recipes.
-Dig in!
+Tuck in!